Ishwa-Rashid/todolist/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

--Fork the project.
+- Fork the project.
--Create your feature branch:
+- Create your feature branch:

   ```bash
    git branch BRANCH-NAME
    git checkout BRANCH-NAME
   ```

--Commit your changes:
+- Commit your changes:

   ```bash
    git add .
    git commit -m "a short description of the change"
   ```

--Push to the branch: git push
+- Push to the branch: git push

   ```bash
    git push
   ```

--Make a pull request.
+- Make a pull request.